 - A partner wants to leave to pursue other ventures.

 In other situations, you may need to dissolve due to a partner’s unscrupulous behavior or as a result of partnership disagreements.

 You may also need to understand how to dissolve a business partnership if your business is unsuccessful and you need to shut it down.
 Or if your partnership is very successful, there may come a time when you need to reorganize your business structure or you decide to sell to a larger company.

-How to Dissolve a Partnership
+How Do I Dissolve a Partnership?

 Dissolving a partnership is complex and involves several steps.
 Your attorney can walk you through the process and make sure you comply with all legal requirements.

 Dissolving a business partnership is easiest if you have a partnership agreement.
 A detailed partnership agreement will govern things such as:

 - Circumstances where a partnership may be dissolved;

 - How partners will decide whether to dissolve;

 - How the partners will pay outstanding debts and taxes;